ezecosystem/ez-performance-measure-bundle/README.md

 ```

-Example to make 10 tests with the "article" content type which is provided in the ez demo page.
+Example to make 10 tests on lists with the "article" content type which is provided in the ez demo page.
 ```
-php ezpublish/console kb:measure:performance --iterations 10 article
+php ezpublish/console kb:measure:performance_list --iterations 10 article
 ```